You must submit an application if you will be a NEW student at a:

 Will the school my child is currently enrolled in be notified that I am submitting an application through the lottery?

-Can my child who is applying to attend their DCPS in-boundary pre-K program claim sibling preference if their older sibling will be enrolling at the school for the first time in school year 2020-21?
+Can my child who is applying to attend their DCPS in-boundary PK program claim sibling preference if their older sibling will be enrolling at the school for the first time in school year 2023-24?

 Yes.
-If the student will attend and does not currently have a student ID number, input “0000000” (seven 0’s) as the student ID number – this option is only available to families planning on enrolling an in-boundary student.
+If the student will attend and does not currently have a student ID number, input “0000000” (seven 0’s) as the student ID number in the Sibling Preference section of application.
+This option is only available to families planning on enrolling an in-boundary student.
+If you do not enroll the compulsory aged student, the preference will be removed from the PK student who may lose the match and be placed on the waitlist without the preference.
 Confirm with the school’s registrar, or within the application itself using the preference status page, that this preference has been applied prior to the lottery.
 After the lottery, these preferences are applied only when the older sibling is enrolled.

 Please contact the DCPS Enrollment Team at email@example.com or (202) 478-5738 for additional information prior to the application deadlines.
 DCPS's sibling information can also be found in their Enrollment and Lottery Handbook.